A Small Selection of Book Reviews

 Appendix 15 - Scot's form of commanding spirits

 If you want to have a complete curriculum of Solomonic study, I suggest that you purchase this volume along with Joseph Peterson's Lemegeton.
-The Peterson edition is a scholerly comparitive work, while the present work is a snapshot of Solomonic Magick being put to practical work.
+The Peterson edition is a scholerly comparative work, while the present work is a snapshot of Solomonic Magick being put to practical work.
 These two volumes not only complement each other, but they are both equally vital to building an accurate picture of the scope and impact of this cycle of magick.

 Mr. Skinner and I have discussed the theory of Goetic workings in the past.
 It should be noted that the authors not only report the dualistic model of Goetic workings, they champion the theory behind it.
 I myself have a different view, seeing the Lemegeton as a "Book of the Dead" for the living, moving High Shamanism into 16th century Europe (not to mention 21st Century Americas).
 Consider how many of these beings start out as a spirit-animal, only putting on a comely human form after a battle of wills with the exorcist of the Art.
 Never the less, I could hardly put this volume down.
 There are many pearls in these pages for any student of Solomon.